- by asking Launchpad to make regular commits to a Bazaar branch you specify

 Not sure how to upload a branch to Launchpad?
 See our guide.

-Now, visit the overview page for the series you're translating, select the Translations tab and then click Settings.
+Now, visit the overview page for the series you're translating, select the Translations tab, and follow the automatic import link under Set up translations for a series.

-On the Settings page, scroll down to the Export translations to branch section and set the branch where you want Launchpad to commit translations.
+On the resulting settings page, scroll down to the Export translations to branch section and set the branch where you want Launchpad to commit translations.

 If you leave the project at any time, Launchpad will still export the translations to the same branch.
 It is up to the then project owners to change the destination branch.